okunsanmifaith/printf/README.md

 git clone https://github.com/Adooz/printf.git
 After cloning the repository you will have a folder called printf.
 In here there will be several files that allow the function to work.

-Submitted by Kingsley Ndonake and Victor Udora
+Submitted by Okunsanmi Faith and Oluchukwu Olumor